THE LAST BEST HOPE

 - This point was clearly made as far back as 1877, by William Clifford in his superb essay The Ethics of Belief: “No real belief, however trifling and fragmentary it may seem, is ever truly insignificant; it prepares us to receive more of its like, confirms those which resembled it before, and weakens others; and so gradually it lays a stealthy train in our inmost thoughts….”

 - I’d offer this essay’s final paragraph as an example.
 Stories and myths can be socially unifying, illustrative and inspiring without being mistaken for reality.
 The additional “benefit” granted by the mistaken-for-reality piece is finally just their potential for weaponization against reason.
+This has always been deeply, if inarticulately, understood by our opportunistic authoritarian rulers.
+They have never wished to encounter fully mature and unchained reason.

 - Such “burning down” has been glaringly obvious throughout history.
 Not all our wars have been caused by religion; but many have, and it has been a substantial accelerant in most of the rest.

 - This one isn’t just an “I think”.
 It can be clearly seen through the lives and writings of Darwin, Einstein, Niels Bohr, Carl Sagan, Sylvia Earl, Loren Isley, Marie Curie, Carl Safina, Vera Rubin, E. O. Wilson, Richard Dawkins and Neil deGrasse Tyson – to scarcely even begin to scratch the surface.
 Per its overwhelming illustration through Dawkins’ two relevant books (Unweaving the Rainbow, and The Greatest Show on Earth) religion’s “needed for our emotional and spiritual development” defense has been merely another fig leaf through which we’ve been trying to avoid honest confrontation of its irrationality.
+We have now run out of time for this.

 - This is of course a simplification, but it is based on the massive convergence of all relevant child psychology and brain development research since that of Jean Piaget during the 1930s and 40s.
 For some more up-to-date support see Moheb Costandi’s 2016 Neuroplasticity, and Robert Sapolsky’s 2017 Behave.